Australia–United States relations: Second Trump administration

 During the second presidency of Trump, tariffs were imposed on what Trump called 'Liberation Day' and mentioned Australian restrictions as a reason for introducing a 10% tariff on all Australian imports and regarded as a double-cross by others.
-66% of Australians now think Trump's election was a bad or very bad thing for the world while 31% of Australians think Donald Trump is the greatest threat to world peace, more than chose Vladimir Putin (27%) or Xi Jinping (27%).

 On 21 October 2025, at a meeting in Washington DC, Trump signed a deal with Prime Minister Anthony Albanese over rare-earths and other critical minerals (Note: Rare-earth elements or minerals are distinct from minerals or materials described as critical minerals or raw materials, which refers to materials that are considered to be of strategic or economic importance to a country.
 There is no single list, but individual governments compile lists of materials that are critical for their own economies.
-However the two terms are often used interchangeably, especially in the U.S.) that are needed for commercial clean energy production and technologically advanced military hardware.
+However the two terms are often used interchangeably, especially in the U.S.) that are needed for commercial renewable energy production and technologically advanced military hardware.
 They each committed to provide at least US$1bn (A$1.54bn) towards a number of projects worth $US8.5bn (A$13bn) in both countries over six months.
 The agreement comes at a time that China is imposing tougher rules about exporting its own minerals.
 The deal was well-received by the Australian rare-earths industry and the markets, and is important to the US because rare earths are used in many technologies, including components of the Defense Force such as F-35 fighter jets and Tomahawk missiles.
 The deal is also seen as a major shift in economic alliances.
 At the meeting, Trump called Albanese a "great leader", said that said America had "no better friend than Australia", and strongly endorsed the AUKUS security agreement, whereby the US is committed to sell nuclear submarines to Australia.
 However, details were not revealed.

+In February 2026, the Supreme Court of the United States struck down the Liberation Day tariffs as invalid.
+In response, the Trump Administration launched an investigation into forced labour in supply chains in March 2026.
+On 24 July, the United States imposed a 12.5% tariff on Australia, alleging the presence of forced labour in Australia's supply chains.
+Tariffs between 10 and 12.5 percent were also imposed on other 59 countries.
+The Australian government expressed opposition to the new tariff, arguing that Australia had some of the strongest legislation to tackle forced labour and that Australia had scored well in the US Government's recent "Trafficking in Persons" annual report.